Logical Message Passing Networks with One-hop Inference on Atomic Formulas: Related Works

 \textbf{Knowledge graph representation.} Representing relational knowledge is one of the long-standing topics in representation learning.
 Knowledge graph representations aim to predict unseen relational triples by representing the discrete symbols in continuous spaces.
 Various algebraic structures~\citep{bordes2013translating,trouillon2016complex,sun2018rotate,ebisu2018toruse,zhang2019quaternion} are applied to represent the relational patterns~\citep{sun2018rotate} and different geometric spaces~\citep{chami2020low,cao2022geometry} are explored to capture the hierarchical structures in knowledge graphs.
 Therefore, entities and relations in large knowledge graphs can be efficiently represented in a continuous space.

 \textbf{Neural complex query answering.} Most existing works treat the complex queries as operator trees~\citep{ren2020query2box,ren2020beta,wang2021benchmarking}.
 The query types that can be answered are extended from existential positive first-order (EPFO) queries ~\citep{ren2020query2box,choudhary2021probabilistic,arakelyan2021complex} to the existential first-order~\citep{ren2020beta,zhang2021cone,bai2022query2particles}, or more specifically EFO-1 queries~\citep{wang2021benchmarking}.
 In a neural CQA model, the entity sets are represented by various forms, including probabilistic distributions~\citep{ren2020beta,choudhary2021probabilistic,bai2022query2particles}, geometric shapes~\citep{ren2020query2box,zhang2021cone}, and fuzzy-logic-inspired representations~\citep{chen2022fuzzy}.
-In contrast to knowledge graph representations, the relation projections between sets are usually modeled by complex neural networks, including multi-layer perceptron~\cite{ren2020beta}, MLP-mixer~\cite{amayuelas2022neural}, or even transformers~\cite{bai2022query2particles}.
-However, their performances on one-hop queries are shown to be worse than the state-of-the-art but simple knowledge graph representation~\cite{trouillon2016complex}.
+In contrast to knowledge graph representations, the relation projections between sets are usually modeled by complex neural networks, including multi-layer perceptron~\citep{ren2020beta}, MLP-mixer~\citep{amayuelas2022neural}, or even transformers~\citep{bai2022query2particles}.
+However, their performances on one-hop queries are shown to be worse than the state-of-the-art but simple knowledge graph representation~\citep{trouillon2016complex}.
+Other works compiled the queries into the graphs and then solve queries with graph neural networks~\citep{daza2020message,liu2022mask}.
+In contrast to this work, existing investigations only focused on EPFO queries and require to train the entire GNN from zero.
 Notably, knowledge graph representations also provide effective signals when answering complex queries.
-Specifically, Continuous Query Decomposition (CQD)~\citep{arakelyan2021complex} uses the KG representation to calculate the continuous truth value of an EPFO logical formula with the logical $t$-norms.
+Specifically, CQD~\citep{arakelyan2021complex} uses the KG representation to calculate the continuous truth value of an EPFO logical formula with the logical $t$-norms.
 Then, the embeddings are optimized to maximize the continuous truth value.
 The optimization can be applied in the embedding space as well as the symbolic space.
 Our experiments show that this method performs badly on complex queries with logical negation, see Section~\ref{sec:cqd-limitation}.